 You have to have proper credentials before you can use the Plivo API.
-We provide an Auth ID and Auth Token in the Account section at the top of your Plivo Console.
+We provide an Auth ID and Auth Token in the Account section at the top of the Plivo console.

 You need an SMS-enabled Plivo phone number to send messages to the US and Canada due to the carrier regulations imposed by those countries.
-Check the Numbers screen of your Plivo console to see what numbers you have available and which of them support SMS capabilities.
-You can also buy numbers from this screen.
+Check the Numbers screen of the Plivo console to see what numbers you have available and which of them support SMS capabilities.
+You can also rent numbers from this screen.

-The SMS regulations followed by the carriers vary from country to country.
+Carrier SMS regulations vary from country to country.
 For messages to countries other than the US and Canada, you might want to register an alphanumeric sender ID for your messages.
-You can learn more about the use of alphanumeric sender ID and register one from your Plivo Console.
+You can learn more about the use of alphanumeric sender ID and register one from the Plivo console.